-Mr Mitchley's argument was that as the appellant is the immediate landlord in this particular case, the paragraph relied on can have no application.
-His further argument was that, in any event, there was no evidence put before the trial court that a better rental yield would be got by letting the property as a whole, and the appellant had failed to prove that it's claim came within the terms of section 11 (1) (e).
-Finally Mr Mitchley referred us to subsection 2 of Section 11 which reads as follows:
+Mr. Mitchley's argument was that as the appellant is the immediate landlord in this particular case, the paragraph relied on can have no application.
+His further argument was that, in any event, there was no evidence put before the trial court that a better rental yield would be got by letting the property as a whole, and the appellant had failed to prove that its claim came within the terms of section 11 (1) (e).
+Finally Mr. Mitchley referred us to sub-section 2 of section 11 which reads as follows:-

-"(2) The landlord shall not be entitled to oppose an application on the ground specified in paragraph (g) of subsection (i), if the interest of the landlord, or an interest which has merged in that interest and but for the merger would be the interest of the landlord, was purchased or created after the beginning of the period of five years which ends with the termination of the current tenancy, and at all times since the purchase or creation thereof the holding comprised in a tenancy or successive tenancies has been occupied wholly or mainly for the purposes of carrying on business thereon."
+"(2) The landlord shall not be entitled to oppose an application on the ground specified in paragraph (g) of the last foregoing subsection if the interest of landlord, or an interest which has merged in that interest and but for the merger would be the interest of the landlord, was purchased or created after the beginning of the period of five years often ends with the termination of the current tenancy, and at all times since the tenancies of the description specified in subsection (1) of section twenty-three of the Act".

-It was argued that, as the interest of ZIMCO Limited in the property had been created, on the evidence, either on 1st April 1988 or on a later date when the property was formally registered in its name, that company could not oppose an application for a new tenancy for the purpose of occupying the premises for its own business until the expiry of five years from the relevant date of acquisition.
+It was argued that, as the interest of ZIMCO Limited in the property had been created, on the evidence, either on the 1st of April, 1988 or on a later date when the property was formally registered in its names, that company could not oppose an application for a new tenancy for the purpose of occupying the premises for its own business until the expiry of five years from the relevant date of acquisition.

-On the grant of a new tenancy, Mr Mitchley argued that it did not matter who was now landlord of the property because, on the failure of either the appellant or ZIMCO Limited to prove that they have a valid right to oppose under section 11 (1), the court had no alternative but to grant a new tenancy as applied for.
+On the grant of a new tenancy, Mr. Mitchley argued that it did not matter who was now landlord of the property because: on the failure of either the appellant or ZIMCO Limited to prove that they have a valid right to oppose under section 11(1), the court had no alternative but to grant a new tenancy as applied for.

-In reply Mr Mukelabai argued that the purpose of Section 11 (2) would not be defeated by granting an order of possession because ZIMCO Limited did not intend to carry on a business but only intended to use the premises for office purposes.
-We will deal with this last point immediately and say that the definition of 'business' in Section 2 of Cap.
+In reply Mr Mukelebai argued that the purpose of section 11(2) would not be defeated by granting an order of possession because ZIMCO Limited did not intend to carry on business but only intended to use the premises for office purposes.
+We will deal with this last point immediately and say that the definition of "business" in section 2 of Cap.
 440 quite clearly includes the use of premises for office purposes.